endre90/micro_sp/README.md

     5. [ ] micro_sp seq pure boolean
     6. [ ] micro_sp seq pure enumeration
     7. [ ] incplan
-18. [ ] benchmarks barman
+17. [ ] benchmarks barman
-19. [ ] benchmarks childsnack
+18. [ ] benchmarks childsnack
-20. [ ] benchmarks gripper
+19. [ ] benchmarks gripper
-21. [ ] benchmarks hiking
+20. [ ] benchmarks hiking
+21. [ ] study conversion from a pddl model to a real world "runneble" model
 22. [ ] enable other solvers beside z3
 23. [ ] make a more general parser for boilerplate domain ? maybe not
-24. [ ] clear warnings
+24. [ ] clean the warnings
 25. [ ] improve runner and don't replan after every state change
 26. [ ] gui needed asap
+27. [ ] show current plan in gui
-27. [x] look into parsing pddls: conclusion: won't work
+28. [x] look into parsing pddls: conclusion: won't work
-28. [ ] fix command lifetime
+29. [ ] fix command lifetime
-29. [x] match published data to sink when fresh timeouts
+30. [x] match published data to sink when fresh timeouts
-30. [ ] compositional algorithm
+31. [ ] compositional algorithm
-31. [ ] when to call the planner
+32. [ ] when to call the planner
-32. [ ] handle estimated
+33. [ ] handle estimated
-33. [x] move model to models
+34. [x] move model to models
-34. [x] make model launch choice argument
-35. [x] check for measured in domain
+35. [x] check if measured value is in domain
 36. [ ] flow graph to readme

 ### low priority